Blue Fox Camp

 Blue Fox Camp started as a logging camp in the early part of the last century.
 In the 1940’s, trout were introduced to the Blue Lake area in 1944 by Vic Rutledge, who was one of the first to realise the recreational potential there.
 Vic carried several dozen rainbow trout fingerlings from the Ganaraska Trout Farm in milk cans along the 27 kilometre Blue Lake Trail.
 After stopping every hour at spring or creeks to replenish the water supply, Rutledge managed to get the fish in and release them into Blue Lake.
 By the end of that decade, they’d moved upstream from Blue Lake into Robb, Townline, Elbow and White Bear Lakes, and downstream into Dougall and Endikai lakes.
 Lake trout and brook trout were stocked later, and all three species established naturalised populations throughout the area.
 There has been no stocking of the major naturalised waters since the late 1950s and the mix of lake trout, rainbow trout and brook trout has been recognized as the province’s only self-sustaining inland three-species trout system.
 Each of the three species has developed into a unique strain often unlike any others seen in Ontario.
 The rainbows are loaded with black spots over their entire bodies–similar to those of Alaska.
 They are robust fish, with tremendous splashes of burgundy, hot pink and olive-green.
 The lakers are also heavily spotted and a dusky bronze, sometimes fading to bluish-grey.
 The brook trout are stocky, tough fighters and an array of orange-red colours when caught in the fall.

-Blue Fox Camps origins as a logging camp can be seen in some of the small trout lakes to the south of the camp, which were actually blast pits made by the loggers needing watering areas for the horses hauling logs.
+Originally called Blue Lake Camp, the origins as a logging camp can be seen in some of the small trout lakes to the south of the camp, which were actually blast pits made by the loggers needing watering areas for the horses hauling logs.
 By the mid-1940s, however, Blue Fox changed from lumber camp to fishing resort when the first owners, Clarence (Foggy) Swiss, and Vic Rutledge bought the camp and surrounding land from the Canadian government.
 Clarence was a WW2 pilot, and according to local legend, was famous for his ability to fly through the fog.
 This gave rise to the nickname “Foggy”, and a lake behind Cabin 5 was named Foggy Swiss in his honour.
 Being a military veteran allowed Clarence to purchase the logging camp through the Veterans Land Act.
 His partner Vic worked at the logging camp and part of his contribution towards the purchase was the 1927 Ford Model T that still resides in camp.
 Vic also has a lake named in his honour, Rutledge Lake.

 Clarence and Vic eventually sold Blue Fox Camp to Earl Tapp in the late 1950’s or early 1960’s.
 The creek running through camp that connects to Moose and Round lakes is called Tapp Creek in honour of Earl.